 Allowing the same devices to use for personal and professional use can expose more vulnerabilities, thereby increasing threats to sensitive information and applications.
 Common device vulnerabilities are:

 However, there are ways to mitigate these risks.
-Mobile device management allow IT teams to set up and implement stringent device usage policies.
+Mobile device management solutions allow IT teams to set up and implement stringent device usage policies.
 MDM for BYOD can help track and control registered devices remotely, wipe or clean sensitive data in case of loss or theft, install malware protection software to track and quarantine malicious activities.

 User devices these days are not limited to PCs, laptops, and smartphones.
 Smart tablets, Chromebooks, Wearables etc. have barged into corporate systems.
 Also, devices come in different configurations and operating systems.